Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 Entrance Fees For SEKI

-The entrance fee for Sequoia and Kings Canyon (often referred to together as SEKI) are $35 per vehicle, good for up to 7 days.
+The entrance fee for Sequoia and Kings Canyon (often referred to together as SEKI) is $35 per vehicle.
 Unlike other National Parks, this weekly pass grants you access to both parks so you don’t need to pay twice.

-More Ideas For A Los Angeles To Sequoia National Park Road Trip
+More Los Angeles To Sequoia National Park Road Trip Ideas

 My mom and I also made a day trip to Pinnacles National Park on our way back to San Francisco.
 It’s a newer National Park (established in 2013) and is fairly small, making it easy to see with just a few hours.